 - entering 6th – 12th: the original final grade certificates (certificado de desempeño)from each school year from 5th grade up (no photos or copies).

 - For students coming from a school in another country:

-- entering 1st – 9th: copies (not photos) of the last two year-end report cards as well as the partial report for the year in progress when applicable.
+- entering 2nd – 12th: apostilled copies of all year-end report cards for grades completed outside of Colombia, as well as the partial report for the year in progress when applicable.

-- entering 10th – 12th: official high school transcript and a copy (not photo) of the 8th grade report card.
+- entering 10th – 12th: official high school transcript in addition to apostilled year-end report cards for all previous grades

 - Relevant test results from psychologist, psychiatrist or learning specialist when applicable.

 Bring your child for testing

 Once your paperwork has been reviewed and approved, you will be notified of the date/s on which your child should come for testing.